-The Channel Tunnel is a 50 km rail tunnel that links Kent, in the UK, to Coquelles, in northern France beneath the Channel.
+The Channel Tunnel is a 50 km rail tunnel that links UK's Kent to Coquelles in northern France beneath the Channel.
 In recent years, Europe’s evolving migrant crisis has led to heightened security challenges at the French Terminal in Coquelles, as increasingly more migrants have tried to enter the Channel in an attempt to illegally cross into the UK.
 In 2016 alone, a total of 21,000 illegal breach attempts were recorded and in the summer of 2015, services were delayed and suspended on both sides of the Channel when roughly 2,000 migrants tried daily to storm the Channel Tunnel Concession near Calais, France.

-A team of security experts stationed in the Security Control Centre use the video wall to monitor 650 hectares of the terminal site and 30 km of high-security perimeter fencing via 570 static and mobile cameras equipped with both day and night vision and protected by motion sensors and the 9km of infrared barriers.
+A team of security experts stationed at the Security Control Center uses the video wall to monitor 650 hectares of the terminal site and 30 km of high-security fencing via 570 static and mobile cameras equipped with both day and night vision and protected by motion detectors and the 9 km of infrared barriers.

 A larger 54” cabinet means more of the video wall is factory-aligned, easing installation time and costs with fewer displays to align and seams to perfect at installation.
 Larger displays mean fewer displays are needed to create a video wall, reducing potential points-of-service.